2026 Rotating Car Seats Comparison: Find Your Best Match

 MSRP: $600

-Pros: Smooth turning feature; anti-rebound base design; fits newborns very well, all Revv fashions are free of chemical flame-retardants and are UL GREENGUARD GOLD certified
+Pros: Smooth turning feature; anti-rebound base design; all Revv fashions are free of chemical flame-retardants.

-Cons: Absurdly low weight and height limits for rear-facing, combined with a very low top harness height, mean Revv will be outgrown quickly; it’s a very expensive seat for the amount of time a child will be able to fit in it.
+Cons: The very unusual belt path routing makes the seatbelt installation challenging.
+The belt routing is far from intuitive, and there's a risk of misrouting the seatbelt.
+Also, Revv has absurdly low weight and height limits for rear-facing since its 2025 update.
+These low limits, combined with a very low 14” top harness height, mean Revv will be outgrown quickly; it’s a very expensive seat for the amount of time a child will be able to fit in it.

-Best For: Caregivers who want to start with the Revv from birth, then move up to the Nuna EXEC; it's also an option for someone who wants great ease-of-use and who doesn't mind having to buy a new harnessed seat for their child after a few years.
-If you plan to pass it down to a younger child after a few years, the price tag can be a little easier to justify.
+Best For: Caregivers who want to skip the infant seat and use Revv from birth, then transition to a taller harnessed seat down the line; it's also an option for someone who wants great ease-of-use and plans to pass the seat down to a younger child.
+If you plan to pass it down and use it for future children, the hefty price tag can be a little easier to justify.

 Comments: It’s a Nuna, so it’s an expensive, beautiful work of art and function; however, this is really just an infant/toddler seat due to its low weight and height limits.